SensormaticFirmware/FlexCanvasJS/README.md

 Easily create rich internet applications using the HTML5 canvas.

-FlexCanvasJS provides highly customizable user interactive canvas display elements, hierarchical parent / child display list, UI events, styling and skinning, relative and dynamic layouts, automatic redraw regions, and includes many UI controls such as buttons, checkboxes, dropdowns, datagrids, color pickers, editable and wrapping text controls, and more, while also allowing easy creation of custom components or controls.
+FlexCanvasJS provides highly customizable user interactive canvas display elements, hierarchical parent / child display list, UI events, styling and skinning, relative and dynamic layouts, automatic redraw regions, and includes many UI controls such as buttons, checkboxes, dropdowns, datagrids, color pickers, date pickers, editable and wrapping text controls, and more, while also allowing easy creation of custom components or controls.

 Most typical UI events including capture and bubbling phases are supported including but not limited to mouse, keyboard, focus, rollover, etc...